JulianGaibler/M/README.md

 ## Commits

-Using [gitmoji](https://gitmoji.carloscuesta.me/) for all new commits
+Using [gitmoji](https://gitmoji.carloscuesta.me/) for all new commits.